NelisW/myOpenHab/docs/110-Dynamic-DNS-remote-port-forwarding.md

 3. A key issue here is that on some internet connections (e.g., ADSL) the service provides gives the router a different IP address every time that it connects (or even more frequently).
 The local ADSL network does not have a fixed and constant IP address.
 So it is impossible to access your server on the local network from the internet, by using the service provider's IP address.
 Furthermore there is no DNS server that knows your ADSL router's IP address.

-4. There are several suppliers on the internet that provides a dynamic IP address lookup for your router.
+4. There are several suppliers on the internet ([dynDNS](http://dyn.com/dns/), [noip](http://www.noip.com), [zoneedit](https://www.zoneedit.com/) and [freedns](http://freedns.afraid.org/)) that provides a dynamic IP address lookup for your router.
 Some are paid services and some are free.
 Your router (or some server on the local network) publishes its own  router public (temporary) internet IP address together with some identifier (typically a host name of your choice) to the service provider.
 The service provider then links the hostname/identifier and pushes this to the network on DNS servers.
 There is normally a mechanism that detects changes to the local router IP address and then updates the service provider's records, who in turn then pushes a new IP/hostname pair to the DNS servers.

 5. For the purpose of this document we assume you want to make an HTTP server on your Raspbwrry Pi visible on the internet.
 This server could serve blog pages or provide control of some service (via HTTP) on your internal network.